Overview

 A missing key fails at startup, before any event is handled:

-missing API key: set OPENAI_API_KEY (or point model.api_key_env at the right env var)The one exception: openai-compatible with an explicit base_url needs no key, because local models usually don't have one.
+missing API key: set OPENAI_API_KEY (or point model.api_key_env at the right env var)Two exceptions: openai-compatible with an explicit base_url needs no key, because local models usually don't have one; and the codex provider authenticates with ChatGPT subscription credentials, so no key env var applies.

 The small model